Tanjong Pagar: Tanjong Pagar Centre (Guoco Tower)

 The Tanjong Pagar Centre was completed in 2016 and is the tallest building in Singapore.

 Politics

 Currently, the entire place is divided between Tanjong Pagar GRC and Jalan Besar GRC.
 Both of them are under the People's Action Party (PAP).

 The western part of Tanjong Pagar is mainly located in the Tanjong Pagar-Tiong Bahru division of Tanjong Pagar GRC.
-Since the electoral ward was created in 1955, Singapore's founding father, Lee Kuan Yew, served as its Member of Parliament until his death on 23 March 2015.
-Lee's replacement is Indranee Thurai Rajah, whose Tanglin-Cairnhill ward was later halved into Henderson-Dawson and Moulmein-Cairnhill.
+Since the namesake electoral ward was created in 1955, Singapore's founder and inaugural Prime Minister, Lee Kuan Yew, served as its Member of Parliament for about 60 years until his death on 23 March 2015.
+Currently, Foo Cexiang served as the MP for the division, following Lee's successor Indranee Thurai Rajah, a fellow Tanjong Pagar GRC MP who joined in 2001, departed from the ward in 2025 to helm Pasir Ris-Changi GRC.

 The eastern half of the area is also located in the Kreta Ayer-Kim Seng division of Jalan Besar GRC whose MP is Josephine Teo since 2020, replacing Lily Neo.
-It was part of Tanjong Pagar GRC from 2011 to 2015.
+In 2011, Jalan Besar GRC was reorganized to the short-lived Moulmein-Kallang GRC with Kreta Ayer-Kim Seng being ceded to the neighbouring Tanjong Pagar GRC, but these changes has since been reversed in 2015.